collective/collective.templateengines/README.txt

+.. contents:: :depth: 2

-collective.templateengines  is an template language backend manager for Python.
+collective.templateengines  is an template engine abstraction layer for Python.
 It defines generic Zope interfaces for communicating with various Python template engines to achieve higher code reuse value.